About the MSN-to-DNP

-Belmont University’s Post-Master's Doctor of Nursing Practice (DNP) program prepares nurses for advanced practice roles with the highest level of clinical nursing competence.
+Belmont University’s post-MSN Doctor of Nursing Practice (DNP) program prepares nurses for advanced practice roles with the highest level of clinical nursing competence.
 The DNP is a clinically-oriented doctorate serving as a terminal professional degree for nurses in advanced practice and nursing administration.

 The program will develop nursing leaders skilled in measurement of patient and population outcomes, education of diverse populations, leadership in health policy development and implementation, translation of evidence into clinical practice, and advocacy for safe and quality care within complex health care delivery systems.
 Graduates will attain clinical, organizational and leadership expertise designed to meet the changing demands of the present and future health care system.